The Martial Compendium 5E

 11 A layer of crystalline rime sheets your skin.
 You gain benefit from the Armor of Agathys spell.¹ You have resistance to Cold damage.

 12 Lightning courses through your weapon.
-Your superiority die size for Strike maneuvers becomes a d20, and all damage dealt by Strikes becomes Lightning damage.
+Your Strikes maneuvers deal an extra 1d20 damage instead of your Rage bonus.
+All damage dealt by Strikes becomes Lightning damage.
 You have resistance to Lightning damage.

 13 Spheres of scintillating energy appear, orbiting around you.
 You gain 2d4 spheres.² On your turn you can forgo one of your attacks to fire a sphere, which acts as a Chromatic Orb spell.
 When you take damage, roll a d6.
 On a 1, all remaining spheres explode dealing 1d8 damage per sphere to each other creature with 10 feet of you, or half as much on a successful Dexterity saving throw.